reproducible-reporting/templates/DOCUMENTATION.md

 Must:

-- Separate data generation or collection from actual plotting.
+- Separate the data generation or collection from the actual plotting.
   (Do these in two separate Python scripts.)
   This means you commit the following to Git:
   - Data files containing the data shown in the plots.
     Text files like CSV are preferred when possible.
-    Also commit these when the data is auto-generated.
+    Also commit these files when the data is auto-generated.
     This may not seems useful, but it allows for verification of reproducibility.
-  - Scripts that generate data.
+  - Scripts that generate data, if applicable.
   - Scripts to generate the plot, using the above data as input.
     Use matplotlib unless you have good reasons not to.
   - A `README.md` summarizing the scripts and the data.